Sean Matgamna

-Sean Matgamna is an Irish Trotskyist active in Britain.
-A founder of Workers' Fight in 1966, he is still a prominent member of the group, now called the Alliance for Workers' Liberty.
+Sean Matgamna (born 1941) is an Irish Trotskyist active in Britain.
+A founder of Workers' Fight in 1966, he is currently a member of the group, now called the Alliance for Workers' Liberty.

 Early life

 Matgamna was born in 1941 in Ennis, County Clare, Ireland, and grew up in the town, serving as an altar boy at Ennis Cathedral.
 He emigrated with his family to Manchester in 1954 and attended St Peter's Catholic School in Salford.

 Early political experience

 He joined the Young Communist League (YCL) as a teenager in Manchester and then, in 1960, Gerry Healy's Trotskyist Socialist Labour League, from which he was expelled in 1963.
-He joined another Trotskyist group, Militant, in 1965 and in 1966 co-authored a pamphlet, What We Are and What We Must Become outlining his views.
+He joined another Trotskyist group, Militant, in 1965 and 1966 co-authored a pamphlet, What We Are and What We Must Become outlining his views.
 When Militant refused to circulate it among the membership, he and his supporters left the organisation.